CLARIAH/descartes-tf/docs/transcription.md

 recorded in the **is...** features, listed under [*word*](#node-type-word).

+Nodes of this type may be nested.
+They may also overlap without proper nesting.
+However, as the data is generated from XML, it is likely that all overlap occurs in the form of nesting.

 ## Node type [*figure*](#figure)

-Figures come in two kinds: symbols ans illustrations.
+Figures come in two kinds: symbols and illustrations.
 They are represented by an image.
-These nodes have an empty slot to link them to ac textual position.
+These nodes have an empty slot, which links them to textual positions.

 feature | values | description
 ------- | ------ | ------